akmad/temp-use-cases/use-cases/inst-usct-1-unconditional-social-cash-transfer.md

 **Consent**

-* 4.4.1 Consenting at initial registration2
+* 4.4.1 Consenting at initial registration
 * 4.4.2 Consenting after the registration

 **Registration**